paigeweber13/fine-hardware-visualization/README.md

  - this repository is licensed under GNU GPL v3 (see `LICENSE`)

 # TODO:
- - archive old todos
- - look into what other people are doing (Dr. Saule will read kerncraft paper, move on to something else)
- - convert tests and practice stuff to use likwid
- - use just part of performance_monitor that aggregates results at the end
- - investigate port usage inconvolution
- - mem instructions retired * 32 bytes instead of 64
-   - then double check that code with Dr. Saule

 ## Immediate:
+ - [ ] archive old todos

+### What other people do
+ - [ ] look into what other people are doing (Dr. Saule will read kerncraft paper, move on to something else)

-### Summary:
+### Exploration
-Daily: 1/2 hour memory, 1/2 hour convolution, 2 hours other people

-Components of work:
+ - [ ] make benchmark, benchmark-likwid-vs-manual, and thread_migration use
+       likwid instead of performance_monitor wrapper
+ - [ ] combine benchmark in fhv with benchmark- [ ]likwid- [ ]vs- [ ]manual
+   - [ ] rewrite computation_measurements to optionally include manual results
+   - [ ] update CLI to optionally include manual results
+ - [ ] use just part of performance_monitor that aggregates results at the end
- - make performance_monitor aggregate and report by region in addition to group. performance_monitor already aggregates by group.
+ - [ ] make performance_monitor aggregate and report by region in addition to
- - 1/2 hour read "what every programmer should know about memory"
- - read Kerncraft paper
- - try to use kerncraft and other performance monitoring suites

-### Detailed todo
+       group. performance_monitor already aggregates by group.
+ - [ ] investigate port usage in convolution: do numbers make sense?
+ - [ ] mem instructions retired * 32 bytes instead of 64
+   - [ ] then double check that code with Dr. Saule

- - stability issues with likwid
+### Likwid stability issues
-   - port counters sometimes reporting 1.8e19 for values
+ - [ ] port counters sometimes reporting 1.8e19 for values
-   - convolution sometimes not instrumenting one region?
+ - [ ] convolution sometimes not instrumenting one region?
-     - compiler optimization?
+   - [ ] compiler optimization?

- - look into approaches of others
-   - what are people using these counters for?
-   - Is anyone doing things like this?

- - make convolution into a case study
-   - do port numbers make sense?
-   - nothing is reporting as being saturated... but maybe we are saturating one scalar single precision float unit?
-   - must be something with CPU, because memory is not the bottleneck.
-   - "entire_program" region doesn't work: remove everything but region and then rebuild from there
-   - look at ports! - is there a counter for total number of uops dispatched
-     - uops_issued_any
-   - PORT_USAGE: split into 2 groups
-   - identify types of instructions, identify parts of ports that are being used?
-   - identify how many instructions are getting piped from the front end to the back end?
-   - look into metric for number of instructions decoded?
-   - Visualize usage
-   - aggregate results by region??
-Are nested regions allowed?
-   - if we want to instrument convolution, will need to adjust fhv to report by region.
-Currently only reports by group (i.e. FLOPS_SP or L2)

- - memory
-   - read what every programmer should know about memory
-   - inspect assembly: are we using instructions that load less than a cacheline?
-Is that why data volume as calculated by num_instructions * 64 bytes is larger than likwid reported data?

- - CLI which benchmarks and process JSON into svg
-   - this will probably just come as I work on other stuff, because it'll be easier to visualize than read text
-   - main part of program dumps info, second part reads and evaluates and creates svg
-   - generate svg
-   - libcairo is an option for graphics
+To accomplish this, I plan a typical daily usage of time as follows: 1 hour toying with likwid and my examples, then 1 hour researching other people's work, repeat until the day is done.

 ## Long-term:
 ### Problems to fix:
- - make benchmark, benchmark-likwid-vs-manual, and thread_migration use likwid instead of fhv to reduce complexity
  - manual benchmark only prints runtime for flops region
    - in other words, runtime_by_tag doesn't seem to work for more than one region
- - software engineering
-   - move benchmark stuff in fhv.cpp to separate file
-     - combine with computation_measurements and just make it "benchmark"?
-   - combine benchmark in fhv with benchmark-likwid-vs-manual
-     - rewrite computation_measurements to optionally include manual results
-     - update CLI to optionally include manual results
-   - rename "computation_measurements" to "measurements"?
-   - replace printf statements with cout
-   - combine all memory bandwidth functions
-   - make it consistent when using variable name and raw string to refer to counters
- - a few warnings in the code, mostly unused variables

 ### Features to add:
  - expand suite of test software that has balanced/imbalanced usage
    - consider standard benchmarks
-     - like NAS parallel benchmarks
  - improve benchmark
+   - consider other benchmark tools (see ["architecture of program" section](#architecture-of-program))
    - have it check bandwidth for all types of memory/cache
    - have it check architecture to know what size of caches
    - have it populate architecture.h
    - improve software engineering: make it consistent what calls likwid, etc.
- - have LIKWID_THREADS environment variable get set dynamically instead of hard coded
- - create CLI that will:
-   - benchmark machine
-   - create visualization from output data

 # Other similar tools:
 ## Kerncraft: